BA (Hons) Electronic Music Production and Performance.

 Unrivalled studio time

-Our 100 capacity venue is at your disposal.
-You’ll have lessons here, perform live and practice your sets ready for life as a professional electronic music producer and/or DJ.
+Our 100-capacity venue is at your disposal.
+You’ll have lessons here, perform live and practise your sets ready for life as a professional electronic music producer and/or DJ.

 Access to purpose-built DJ booths icon